AniAPI-Team/AniAPI/SyncService/Models/Websites/README.md

 }
 ```

-### WebsiteID

-This is the internal reference used by **MongoDB** to fetch the website's informations, must be unique.
-Give it a progressive numeric value (check already implemented websites to know which value you have to give).

-### WebsiteType

-Just give it your website's class type.

 ### AnalyzeMatching

 This is the method called by the engine everytime an **Anime** is analyzed across the website.